joielechong/iso-country-flags-svg-collection/README.md

 You can add your local build target commands to the Makefile.local, which gets invoked with the "all" target of the main Makefile.

+### Are you using this country flags collection?

+Want to be featured in a gallery of apps using it?
+Then please send a screenshot and details of your app to [Jakob Flierl](https://github.com/koppi).

 ## Authors / TODO / License

 Initial import of the iso-country-flags-collection to github - [Jakob Flierl](https://github.com/koppi).

-### TODO

 We try to keep the TODO list short.
 You can [browse issues](https://github.com/koppi/iso-country-flags-svg-collection/issues) related to iso-country-flags-svg-collection to see, what's being worked on.

-### License / Info

 The country flag icons in this repository were collected from Wikipedia Commons project during the [EUHackathon 2011](http://www.euhackathon.eu/).
 We did not find an up to date free collection of SVG vector graphics icons during the hack marathon.
 So we decided to build up this collection and share it here with future EUHackathoners and the Internet.